php-tui/php-tui/docs/content/docs/reference/viewports/Fixed.md

 `PhpTui\Tui\Model\Viewport\Fixed`

 Creates a fixed location viewport at the given Area

-Creates a fixed location viewport at the given Area
 ### Parameters

 Configure the viewport using the builder methods named as follows: